680000A 1968: HAPSHASH

 - Blood Red Wine (MJ/KR)

-- Dear Doctor I (MJ/KR) -Nicky Hopkins on tack piano, Dave Mason on
+- Dear Doctor I (MJ/KR) -take 1; Nicky Hopkins on tack piano, Dave Mason on

-guitar; take with no high pitched vocal of MJ in the bridge
+guitar; with different lead vocal (no high pitched vocal of MJ in the bridge)

-- Dear Doctor III (MJ/KR) -Nicky Hopkins on tack piano, Dave Mason
+- Dear Doctor II (MJ/KR) -Nicky Hopkins on tack piano, Dave Mason on guitar;

-- Factory Girl I (MJ/KR) -Rick Grech on fiddle, Rocky Dijon on congas,
+- Factory Girl I (MJ/KR) -Rick Grech on fiddle, Rocky Dijon on congas; take

 - Lady (MJ/KR) -unverified

-- Love In Vain I (Robert Johnson) -23rd May, BJ not present, unverified
+- Love In Vain I (Robert Johnson) -23rd May, BJ not present; with washboard

-- No Expectations I (MJ/KR) -Nicky Hopkins on piano and organ; early
+- No Expectations I (MJ/KR) -Nicky Hopkins on piano and organ; nearly

 vocals by KR; Crossfire Hurricane-version